 Press well and you’re done!

-Sizing Suggestions: If you wish to make this skirt larger you can do one of two things:
+Note: these are only suggestions.
+I”ve not made the skirt in a larger size.
+If you wish to make this skirt larger you can do one of two things:

--if you only wish to make it slightly larger you can increase the number of panels.
-Instead of 8 you could do 9 or 10.
+- If you only wish to make it slightly larger you can increase the number of panels.
+Instead of 8, you could do 9 or 10.
 Since it’s a wrap skirt it will just fold over itself until it fits.

--if you wish to make the skirt much larger- I would suggest only using each fat quarter once (or buy 2 of the same if you want to repeat fabrics) and increasing the rectangle size from 9″x 20″ to 12″ x 20″- still using the 2″ mark on each corner to create your trapezoid.
+- If you wish to make the skirt much larger- I would suggest only using each fat quarter once (or buy 2 of the same if you want to repeat fabrics) and increasing the rectangle size from 9″x 20″ to 12″ x 20″- still using the 2″ mark on each corner to create your trapezoid.

--if you wish to make the skirt longer- use yardage NOT fat quarters.
+- If you wish to make the skirt longer- use yardage NOT fat quarters.